JingruGong1023/Deep_Learning_Basics/NLP/CS 224N/README.md

 ## Introduction

-This is the notes taken from Stanford CS224n.
+This is the notes taken from Stanford CS224n, combining my own collected notes

 Assignments I completed for each lecture are included below